DavidCEllis/ducktools-lazyimporter/README.md

 But...

-Most implementations rely on stdlib modules that are themselves slow to import (for example: typing, importlib.util, logging).
+Most implementations rely on stdlib modules that are themselves slow to import (for example: typing, importlib.util, logging, inspect, ast).
 By contrast `lazyimporter` only uses modules that python imports on launch as part of `site`.